Advertising-Analytics-LLC/serverless-aws-fec-data-collectionor/docs/ENG.md

 First you will need to log into AWS through the cli.
 Then you can deploy your function with `sls deploy`.
 Happy coding!

+## Testing

+This project uses pytest for testing.
+To run the tests you need the environmental variables in your shell and you will need to be logged into aws.
+Once you've done that you can run `pytest`.
+This will call the services as they exist in AWS.
+You can also enable log output during tests by adding `log_cli = True` to `pytest.ini`.